Edwin Augustus Owen (cntd.)

 Edwin returned to the United Kingdom from Singapore on 25 August 1920, aboard the liner Agapenor.
 According to the passenger manifest, his proposed place of permanent residence was in a 'British Possession', not in the United Kingdom, though he was going to be staying at Brithdir Vicarage.

-In 1921 [Dolgelly 1921, 4th qt] he 'married' Nellie Edwards, a farmer's daughter of Llywyn, Dolgellau.
+In 1921 [Dolgelly 1921, 4th qt] he 'married' Nellie Edwards (b 20 Nov 1887), a farmer's daughter of Llywyn, Dolgellau.
 He declared himself a widower but records indicate that his first wife did not petition for judicial separation until 1922 and for divorce until 1925.
 Whatever Edwin's intention had been, he and Nellie did not go abroad.
 I was told they ran a hotel in Llanfyllin for a while but in 1932 Edwin, then a publican, of The Red Lion Inn, Gyfylliog, Ruthin, Denbighshire, found himself being sued for bankruptcy.
 There were three reports in the London Gazette of 30 August 1932 concerning the case, which may not have proceeded to a conclusion, suggesting that he might have managed to pay off his debts.
-Perhaps Nellie discovered that Edwin was a bigamist or perhaps it was the strain of their financial problems that led to the couple separating and I believe Nellie ended her days near Dolgellau (map).
+Perhaps Nellie discovered that Edwin was a bigamist or perhaps it was the strain of their financial problems that led to the couple separating.
+In 1939 Nellie was living with her widowed, invalid, eighty-year old mother Elizabeth (aka Eliza), at Pillgr Hengwrt, Dolgelley Merionethshire (Hengwrt (meaning 'Old Court') was a mansion near Dolgellau).
+I believe Nellie ended her days in that area. (map).